As deadline looms, Sessions appoints 17 interim U.S. attorneys

 With a deadline looming, Attorney General Jeff Sessions is using executive authority to name 17 interim U.S. attorneys in cities from coast to coast.

-Seven of the prosecutors are already serving as acting U.S. attorneys, but there's a 300-day limit on that status.
-The other 10 will replace the current acting prosecutor, who gets bounced back to their old job.
+Seven of the prosecutors have been serving as acting U.S. attorneys since President Donald Trump axed dozens of the lead federal prosecutors in March, but there's a 300-day limit on that status.
+The other 10 will replace current acting prosecutors, who get bounced back to their old jobs.

-President Donald Trump now has 120 days to nominate the interims or others for permanent positions, or the federal court in that district makes the appointment.
+Trump now has 120 days to submit nominations for the permanent positions to the Senate — or else the federal court in that district will make a temporary appointment until the White House and lawmakers from each state can agree on the selections.

+A source familiar with the process said some senators have not yet signed off on the candidates Trump supports in their states, which has contributed to delays in officially nominating them.

+In New York, for instance, Sen. Charles Schumer and Sen. Kirsten Gillibrand approve of the administration's choice for the Eastern District, former prosecutor Richard Donoghue, a source familiar with the process said.
+But they have not given a thumbs-up to its preferred candidate for the Southern District, Geoffrey Berman, who is Rudolph Giuliani's law partner, the source said.

 The Justice Department supplied statements from two former attorneys general saying Sessions' move is not unprecedented.